-If you ask the pool experts at PoolXperts, they’ll tell you the answer is simple: shock the water, use an algaecide, vacuum up what’s left behind.
-True, this method will work, but it’s not the only way.
-What if you’re out of algaecide?
-What if you want a more natural solution to eliminate algae – one you can put together with what’s in your closet right now?
-We’ve got a few solutions that are bound to help you eliminate any algae you may find in your pool, right here, right now:
+If you ask the pool experts at PoolXperts, they’ll tell you the answer is simple: shock the water, use an algaecide, and vacuum up what’s left behind.
+This method will work, but it’s not the only way.

 If you notice a brown or yellow algae settling on your pool walls or floor, it’s once again time to reach for the scrub brush.
-As Simple Pool Tips points out, regular cleansers often have a hard time reaching mustard algae because it tends to collect at low water levels.
-Fortunately, this strain of algae is far less stubborn than black algae, and good scrubbing, vacuuming, and water balancing should clear it up.
+Regular cleansers often have a hard time reaching mustard algae because it tends to collect at low water levels.
+Fortunately, this strain of algae is far less stubborn than black algae.
+Good scrubbing, vacuuming, and water balancing should clear it up.

-However, it is important to note that re-infection is very common with mustard algae.
-This is because the algae may survive on pool toys like floaties or noodles, and it can even escape treatment by hiding in the pool filter.
-It can even hide out in your trusty scrub brush, undoing all your hard work!
-Be sure to inspect and clean all your pool supplies and accessories when you notice mustard algae – after all, it’s better to be safe than sorry!
+It is important to note that re-infection is very common with mustard algae.
+This algae can survive on pool toys like floaties or noodles, and it can even escape treatment by hiding in the pool filter.
+It can also live within your trusty scrub brush, undoing all your hard work!
+Inspect and clean all your pool supplies and accessories when you notice mustard algae.

-Blue or green algae is the most common strain of pool algae, but that doesn’t mean it’s any less difficult to clean.
-Green algae clings to the walls of your pool, but it can also be free floating – which creates that murky, swamp-like film over the water that no one wants to swim in.
-When you’re faced with this algae in your pool, there are two things you’ll need: your old scrub brush (you guessed it) and some borax.
+Blue or green algae is the most common strain of pool algae, but it is no less difficult to clean.
+Green algae clings to the walls of your pool, but can also be free floating which creates murky, swamp-like film over the water.
+You guessed it – you’ll need the good ole’ scrub brush and some borax.

 In the same way that baking soda can be a spot treatment for black algae, household borax does the same for blue and green algae.
 Simply use the borax to scrub away algae that’s sticking to your pool walls, then use the brush to dislodge it.
-You’ll need to follow up by either vacuuming up or scooping out the free-floating algae, but you’ll have a much easier time once the borax has stopped the algae from blooming.
+Follow up by vacuuming up or scooping out the free-floating algae.
+You will have a much easier time once the borax has stopped the algae from blooming.

 Eliminate Algae of All Types

-Of course, the best way to deal with algae is to never have it in the first place.
+The goal is to never have algae.
 Test your water regularly, keep your filter clean and in good working order, and be sure to treat your water after big pool parties.
 Using a floating pool skimmer and chemical dispenser like the Solar-Breeze NX2 will remove debris from the surface of your pool before it has a chance to sink, decay, and turn into food for algae.
-With careful pool maintenance, algae can be one thing you don’t have to worry about.
+With careful pool maintenance, algae can be one thing you do not have to worry about.